 Its main appeal is not that it writes one blog post better than every other tool.
 The appeal is workflow: brand voice, campaign assets, templates, team collaboration, and marketing-focused outputs.
 If your team is creating ads, landing page copy, email sequences, product messaging, and blog drafts, Jasper can help keep those assets moving.

 Still, Jasper is not always the first tool I would choose for SEO-first long-form publishing.
 It can support that workflow, but teams focused heavily on organic search may want a more SEO-native setup or a dedicated optimization process alongside it.
+The bias should be simple: if search is the main channel, the tool should understand the article workflow before it understands campaign volume.

 Best for: Marketing teams, campaign copy, brand voice consistency, and multi-format assets.